port22exposed/pixibot/README.md

 ## Source Conditions

-This project is licensed under the <a href="./LICENSE">European Union Public License (EUPL), version 1.2</a> or later.
+This project is licensed under the [European Union Public License (EUPL), version 1.2](./LICENSE) or later.